 The Connecticut Department of Economic and Community Development (DECD) offers the following programs:

 - Small Business Express Program

-- Economic and Manufacturing Assistance Act
+- Manufacturing Assistance Act

 - Minority Business Revolving Loan Fund

 The U.S Small Business Administration, through the CTSBDC offers the following programs:

 HEDCO provides small businesses and non-profit organizations access to flexible and affordable capital that would be otherwise un-met or under-served.

 Community Economic Development Fund provides loans and technical assistance to Connecticut small business owners who are not able to obtain traditional bank financing.

 Connecticut Community Investment Corporation provides access to capital that may not be available elsewhere as well as financing opportunities for expanding businesses looking to purchase real estate and/or machinery and equipment.

 BDC Capital provides financial assistance with loans, mezzanine and equity investments, guarantees, and financial services to businesses of every type and description.